InvenioX3/qbit_airdrop_card/README.md

 Optimized for the Mobile Home Assistant app, it provides a streamlined UI for:

 - Submitting magnet links to qBittorrent through the **Qbit Airdrop integration**
-  - Tap the **Qbit logo** and paste a `magnet:?` URL
+  - Tap the main **logo** and paste a `magnet:?` URL
-    - `magnet:?` is detected & parsed/cleaned for show/movie title strings and appends this to the default save location set in the main integration for this card
+    - `magnet:?` is detected, parsed for show/movie title strings, and appends the cleaned title to the default save location for the Qbit integration
       -  e.g. `//NAS/TV-Shows/` for series
       -  Non-series items are saved in the default location set in the qBitorrent client
     - qBitorrent client automatically creates the category and directory based on the save location
 - Managing torrents directly from this card
-  - Tapping the `State` column (leftmost) deletes the selected torrent and all related files
+  - Tapping the `State` column (leftmost) deletes the selected torrent and all related files, with optional confirmation prompt
   - Tapping the `Size` field removes the selected torrent and retains all related files
 - Refreshing the list
-  - Tapping the far right section of the logo triggers a refresh of the torrent list
+  - Tapping the `target` section of the logo triggers a refresh of the torrent list

 This repository contains the **frontend only**: the JavaScript card and its static assets.
 All backend functionality (services and HTTP endpoints) comes from the Qbit Airdrop **integration**.